ceph/ceph/doc/dev/cephfs-snapshots.rst

 CephFS Snapshots
 ================

-CephFS supports snapshots, generally created by invoking mkdir against the (hidden, special) .snap directory.
+CephFS supports snapshots, generally created by invoking mkdir within the ``.snap`` directory.
+Note this is a hidden, special directory, not visible during a directory listing.

 Overview
 -----------